github/docs/content/code-security/codeql-cli/codeql-cli-manual/test-extract.md

 Override the location of the database being created.
-By default it will be a subdirectory whose name is derived from the name of the test directory itself with '.testproj' appended.
+By default it will be a subdirectory whose name is derived from the name of the test directory itself with `.testproj` appended.

 #### `--search-path=<dir>[:<dir>...]`